janisdd/vscode-edit-csv/README.md

 	- thus changes can no longer be saved/applied
 	- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed

-- Because the table is exported comments can only be used before or after the csv content
+- because the table is exported comments can only be used before or after the csv content
+	- *after csv comments* are all comments that are not *before csv comments* (comments inside the csv data are added to the *before csv comments*)

+- if the source file content changes is changed while the editor is open, the editor will not be updated (e.g. take new content)
+	- if you apply the editor the source file changes are **overwritten!**

 ## Used projects